Street and Place Names in Hopedale

 Gannet Way – In the last several decades of the twentieth century and into the twenty-first, the only descendant of the Draper family of Draper Corporation fame living in Hopedale was Bill Gannett.
 Bill’s mother, Dorothy, was the daughter of Governor Eben and Nancy Bristow Draper.
 (There have been other Drapers living in Hopedale for many years, including recent times, but they weren’t related to the Draper Corporation Drapers.)

-– When the Draper Corporation owned most of the houses in Hopedale (most ot the houses north of Route16, anyway) they didn’t allow cars to be parked in yards, so areas with garages were established off of Bancroft Park, Jones Road, Lower Jones Road, Prospect Street, Hill Street, Cemetery Street and between Park Street and Inman Streeet
+Garages – When the Draper Corporation owned most of the houses in Hopedale (most ot the houses north of Route16, anyway) they didn’t allow cars to be parked in yards, so areas with garages were established off of Bancroft Park, Jones Road, Lower Jones Road, Prospect Street, Hill Street, Cemetery Street and between Park Street and Inman Streeet

-General Draper High School – The high school is on the site once occupied by General William Drapers mansion.
+General Draper High School – The high school is on the site once occupied by General William Draper‘s mansion.
 According to the agreement when the land for the school was donated to the town by the general’s daughter, Princess Margaret Preston (Draper) Boncompagni, the school was to be known as the General Draper High School for a minimum of fifty years.
 (Or maybe forever..
 Click here to read the legal paper and see if you can figure it out.)

-Gen. Draper High Schjool replaced the earlier high school on Hopedale Street.
+Gen. Draper High School replaced the earlier high school on Hopedale Street.
 That building, in 1935, became the Sacred Heart Church.
 Eventually a new church was built and the old one was razed to expand the parking lot.

-George Albert Draper Gymnasium The gym was built in 1956, thanks to a $350,000 anonymous donation.
+George Albert Draper Gymnasium – The gym was built in 1956, thanks to a $350,000 anonymous donation.
 It was named in honor of George A. Draper who, among other things, was the donor of the Community House.
 He was the son of George and Hannah (Thwing) Draper and the brother of Frances Eudora Draper, Hannah Thwing Draper, General William Franklin Draper and Governor Eben Sumner Draper.

 “About 1910, when George A. Draper had become the general manager of the business, having taken over charge of manufacturing and loom development in addition to his duties as treasurer, the company broadened its work on improved mechanisms by directing part of its research to precision building of all old and new loom devices.”
 Five Generations of Loom Builders, p.
 18. See also Boston Celtics Play at the Draper Gym.